mjyc/callbag-fsm/README.md

 npm install callbag-fsm
 ```

-This repo was developed as a part of [interactive-program-repair](https://gitlab.com/mjyc/interactive-program-repair).
+This repo is a part of [interactive-program-repair](https://gitlab.com/mjyc/interactive-program-repair).

 ## Examples